Updated on January 17th, 2024

-For example, if Target (TGT) was trading at $55 and you saw value at $50, you could place a limit order for $50 and the order might never be filled unless Target stock dropped to $50 (or below).
+For example, if Target (TGT) was trading at $150 and you wanted to buy at $130, you could place a limit order for $130 and the order might never be filled unless Target stock dropped to $130 (or below).

-There are many other types of buy orders that are more complicated than the two mentioned above.
-There are also equivalent sell orders.
+There are many other types of buy orders and also equivalent sell orders.

 However, limit orders are generally the best way to ensure that you are getting a fair or better price on a trade.

-More sophisticated investors can also take advantage of stock options to buy and sell stocks to increase income and avoid costly brokerage commissions.
+More sophisticated investors can also take advantage of options to buy and sell stocks to increase income.

-However, these strategies are more advanced in nature and should not be pursued until investors have a firm grasp of the other investing fundamentals that are described in this article.
+However, these strategies are more advanced in nature and should not be pursued until investors have a firm grasp of the other investing basics and fundamentals that are described in this article.

 How Many Stocks Should You Hold?